July 2022 EDIT:

 Installation & Configuration

-The driver is available on my test channel.
-Enroll your hub and choose Shelly Device Driver V1 to install on your hub.
+The drivers are available on my test channel.
+Enroll your hub and choose the driver to install to your hub:

 Open the Shelly Device Creator and use the the button to choose a device type to create.
 Once the device is created, go into its device Controls screen and then into device Settings by tapping the 3 vertical dot menu in the upper right corner of the screen.
 Here you must provide the device IP address.
 Once you have saved a new IP address, the driver will attempt to connect with the device.
 Note: it’s highly recommended that your Shelly devices have static IP addresses.